shaunsmith/functionslab/README.md

 ## Section 3 - Functions

+Note: For this section you do NOT need the fn server on your machine.
+Your CLI will connect to the Functions cloud service.

 With Docker successfully installed it's time to move on to functions.
 Functions as a Service (FaaS) platforms provide a way to deploy code to the cloud without having to worry about provisioning or managing any compute